 When should I water my fall veggie garden?

 To prevent disease, water your fall garden in the morning.
 This will ensure that the standing water will evaporate by sunset.
-One of the best times to water is during or immediately after
+One of the best times to water is during or immediately after a rain.

 When you water, water well and deep to build up moisture in the soil.
 An infrequent, light watering, won’t push water deep into the soil where it is needed.
 Watering your veggie garden properly will help your garden thrive for an optimal fall harvest.